-One of its best features is shown in the picture where the pack is with removed lid and it is closed with its integrated flap.
+One of its best features is shown in the picture where the pack is with a removed lid and it is closed with its integrated flap.
 The lid is converted into that beautiful and very functional DayLid 16 liters daypack.

-But you have many more features here, like an advanced suspension system with adjustable torso length, and also moldable hip belt and harness.
+But you have many more features here, like an advanced suspension system with adjustable torso length, and also a moldable hip belt and harness.
 Note also that you have interchangeable both the hip belt and the harness.
 The pack has attachment points for the Osprey Daylite pack and Osprey Daylite Plus pack.

 9. Osprey Atmos AG 65 Pack